Stephen Sioui returned to his hometown of Trenton, Ontario, in 1987 to practice law.

 Areas of Practice:

-Including Acquisitions and Dispositions involving businesses and commercial properties, Commercial Financing/Re-Financing, commercial leases and contracts.
+Commercial Law: Including Acquisitions and Dispositions involving businesses and commercial properties, Commercial Financing/Re-financing, commercial leases and contracts.

 Caterina has resided in Prince Edward County for approximately 10 years and has practiced law in Quinte West since 2009 with Sioui Mitts Law, Barristers and Solicitors.